conan-io/conan-io.github.io/_posts/2026-09-02-Swift-Cpp-Interop-With-Conan-Managed-Dependencies.markdown

 which turn the dependency graph into a set of `.xcconfig` files an Xcode project can use as its build configuration.

-Neither generator knows anything about Swift, though: they only write settings for the C/C++/Objective-C compilers and the linker.
+The generators provide the dependency and C++ toolchain settings, but they do not add the Swift-specific interoperability options required by this target.
 The `-cxx-interoperability-mode` flag and the module map still have to reach `swiftc`, through `OTHER_SWIFT_FLAGS`, the build setting Xcode passes straight to the Swift compiler. `XcodeToolchain` exposes `extra_xcconfig`, a plain dict of build settings to add to the `.xcconfig` file it generates.
 The consumer